FictitiousFrode/AIF/Readme.txt

  * Erotic Storytelling contains the functionality that is specific for the adult parts of the game, including the layered clothing model and actions.
  * Template is an example of how a story can be organized.
- * Simple Conversations lets you define a list of conversation topics for the actors to respond to, with functionality to determine which are available.
+ * Simple Conversations lets you define a list of subjects that your actors can have corresponding dialogue for.
+Supports varying the availability of dialogue options and cueing the player to viable subjects.
  * Directionality is a helper extension that automatically lists all visible exits from a room, stating the destination if it is known to the player.